-In our last blog, we discussed the impacts of a broken supply chain; a lack of labor, both in quality and quantity; and inflation in the construction industry.
-We stated that the crystal ball for 2023 was already extremely fuzzy; however, the forecast for the future may be even more unpredictable than originally thought, given the current perfect storm of several key, complex forces.
+In a recent post, we discussed the impacts of a broken supply chain; a lack of labor, both in quality and quantity; and inflation in the construction industry.
+We stated that the crystal ball for 2024 and beyond is already extremely fuzzy; however, the forecast for the future may be even more unpredictable than originally thought, given the current perfect storm of several key, complex forces.

 As stated earlier, the uncertainties in today’s market are only increasing.
 While the distribution networks seem to be less congested, and products are moving faster around the globe, the economic outlook is not so straightforward.